juergs/ESPEasy_BME680_TVOC/README.md

 Are found in \dist-folder of EspEasy.

 <h2>Contribution</h2>
-Every Contribution to this repository is highly appriciated!
+Every Contribution to this repository will be highly appreciated!
 Don't fear to create pull requests which enhance or fix the library as ultimatly you are going to help everybody.